-1. For Overview and Scrutiny to consider and proactively review the successful delivery of the Corporate Plan, and levels of performance achieved against the Corporate Scorecard, as at year-end 2019/20.
+- 1. For Cabinet to consider and proactively review the successful delivery of the Corporate Plan, and levels of performance achieved against the Corporate Scorecard, as at year-end 2019/20. - 2.
+For Cabinet to approve the Corporate Plan refresh. - 3.
+To authorise the Chief Executive in consultation with the Leader to review and revise the Corporate Scorecard, aligned to the Corporate Plan.